What is Missoula County Doing About...?

 • Temporary Safe Outdoor Space: The most successful example of a project that’s helping transition those who are unhoused into housing is the Temporary Safe Outdoor Space, which is a safe, healthy, secure, staffed (24/7) environment currently located on private land that serves, with dignity, up to 40 people experiencing homelessness who are not accessing existing services or resources.
 A goal of the TSOS is to offer people experiencing homelessness a safe space and link them to appropriate, sustainable housing.
 The TSOS was relocated in January 2023 to County-owned land near the detention facility on Mullan and Broadway, and now has small, hard-sided pallet shelters where people can stay as they get their feet back under them.

-• Authorized Camping Site: The County and City also used funds from the American Rescue Plan Act to stand up the Authorized Camping Site, which opened in early 2022 and was located on Clark Fork Lane The ACS closed in fall 2022 due to staffing and security issues onsite.
+• Authorized Camping Site: The County and City also used funds from the American Rescue Plan Act to stand up the Authorized Camping Site, which opened in early 2022 and was located on Clark Fork Lane.
+The ACS closed in fall 2022 due to staffing and security issues onsite.
 While it ultimately closed due to staffing and security issues, the ACS served as a learning experience for staff as the City and County seek solutions for an issue local government has not traditionally navigated.

 Additional information about the project is available at homeword.org/trinity and engagemissoula.com/trinity-housing.